Brentwood station (Calgary)

-Brentwood station is a light rail station on the Red Line of the CTrain between Dalhousie and University stations.
-The station connects also served by the MAX Orange, North Pointe, Foothills Medical Centre, Dalhousie, Chinook, Greenwood/Brentwood, Market Mall, Downtown West, Nolan Hill, and Valley Ridge bus routes.
+Brentwood Station is a Calgary C-Train light rail station on the Red Line, between University Station southbound and Dalhousie Station northbound.
+The station is located in the middle of Crowchild Trail, wedged between the communities of Brentwood to the north, and Varsity to the south.
+The station acts as a transfer point, connecting with the bus routes of MAX Orange, North Pointe, Foothills Medical Centre, Dalhousie, Chinook, Greenwood/Brentwood, Market Mall, Downtown West, Nolan Hill, and Valley Ridge.

 Location and station layout

 The station has two tracks and a single island platform.
-Located to either side of the station is Crowchild Trail, with pedestrian overpasses connecting the station to either side of the road.
+The station is located in the middle of Crowchild Trail, with pedestrian overpasses connecting the station to either side of the road.
 To the southwest are the bus stations and a park and ride with 950 stalls.
 To the northeast are a Calgary Co-op and Brentwood Mall, and to the southwest there is the University Research Park.

-The station itself is located in Varsity, with the communities of Varsity, Brentwood, and Charleswood being served by the station.
+The station serves the communities of Brentwood and Varsity.

 Architecture

 When the line was extended, Robert LeBlond from the firm LeBlond Partnership was asked to design the new station building.
 The transit designers knew that the Brentwood extension would be the last extension for many years, so they wanted an impressive design.
 LeBlond designed the building to resemble a grain elevator.
 The station building won the Portland Cement Award of Excellence for its use of concrete, and the Alberta Association of Architects successfully nominated the building for inclusion in the Chronicle of Significant Alberta Architecture.